Jul 01, 2024

 The comfort of a second home.
 The convenience of a hotel.
 The reliability of Rove.

 New York City, known as The Big Apple, or The City That Never Sleeps, bursts with an energy that sets it apart from any other city.
-It has landmarks, top-notch museums, and diverse neighbourhoods waiting for you to find them.
+It has landmarks, top-notch museums, and diverse neighborhoods waiting for you to find them.

-Still, let's be real: NYC living comes at a cost, but savvy budget travellers need not fear!
+Still, let's be real: NYC living comes at a cost, but savvy budget travelers need not fear!
 There are ways to enjoy this city without emptying your wallet.
 The secret?
 Learn about the cheapest times to visit New York City for affordable trips including smart lodging options, wallet-friendly activities, and transportation tips.

 New York City changes with the season, and prices change with the seasons too - so be sure to take advantage if the cost is important to you.